econotintas/ComfyUI-EulerDiscreteScheduler/README.md

 # FlowMatch Euler Discrete Scheduler for ComfyUI

-Euler Discrete seems not exposed in comfy, but it is what the official demo in diffusers use. so I am exposing it in the scheduler section and provide a node, experimental, to configure the scheduler for use with CustomSampler
+Euler Discrete seems not exposed in comfy, but it is what the official demo in diffusers use.
+So I am exposing it in the scheduler section and provide a node, experimental, to configure the scheduler for use with CustomSampler

 <img width="1792" height="1120" alt="example" src="https://github.com/user-attachments/assets/91d4f679-9c9e-40ef-bed6-12bb860c37e7" />